oToUC/helpdesk-node-angular/README.md

 ![Helpdesk Architecture](http://www.hirokoymj.com/images/Git/helpdesk_diagram.png)

 ### Generating Test Data
 [JSON GENERATOR](http://www.json-generator.com/) is very useful site and I generated 100 test data at once!
 The cool thing is to be able to use `Array`.
-For example, if deparment value should generated randamly among "IT", "HR" and "Marketing", syntax is following.
+For example, if `deparment` value should generated randamly among "IT", "HR" and "Marketing", a syntax is following.
 ```
 department: '{{random("IT", "HR", "Marketing")}}'
 ```
-The test data is very helpful to test when I developed pagination!!
+Test data is very helpful when I developed a pagination in the ticket list page.

 ### References:
 - [Has Mongoose support findAndModify Mongodb method?](http://stackoverflow.com/questions/7334390/has-mongoose-support-findandmodify-mongodb-method)